 For the same $35 starting price as prior models, you get speeds that are two to four times faster, support for USB 3 and true Gigabit Ethernet.
 Perhaps more importantly, there is a $45 Raspberry Pi 4 with 2GB of RAM and a $55 unit with 4GB, four times more than any previous Pi has had.
 Makers and hobbyists should add the Raspberry Pi 4 to their arsenals, and tech enthusiasts who’ve never used a Pi before now have even more reasons to buy one.

-We had an opportunity to get early access to the Raspberry Pi 4 B, the full name of the first Pi 4 model, and were able to test a board with the full 4GB of RAM.
+We had did extensive testing on the Raspberry Pi 4 B, the full name of the first Pi 4 model, and were able to benchmark a board with 4GB of RAM.
 What we saw is a full-fledged mini computer that’s packed with potential.
 We’re particularly excited about the possibilities for inference, particularly object and sound detection.

 Game Emulation or Lack Thereof